upamanyudas/upamanyudas.github.io/_drafts/_posts/2017-06-24-5-reasons-why-i-left-photoshop-for-sketch.markdown

 That’s changed.

 The last four UI designs I've worked on (3 apps and a website), I've primarily used Sketch.
 The times I found my cursor looking for Ps, it was only for what Photoshop was built for — modifying photos.

+Do not get me wrong, I still love Photoshop, but Sketch has become my main poison.
+If you’re like me and think you could never make the switch, maybe my top 5 reasons will convince you.